 A Dream Denied?
 The Immigrant Experience in the Campus Community

-Join the Cal Alumni Association as we present our first CALIFORNIA Live! event of 2017 — an exciting panel discussion, “A Dream Denied?
-The Immigrant Experience in the Campus Community.”
+The Cal Alumni Association presents our first CALIFORNIA Live! event of 2017 — an exciting panel discussion, “A Dream Denied?
+The Immigrant Experience in the Campus Community”.

 The United States government is promising massive immigration reform.
 What shape it will take is still unclear, but if the Trump administration makes good on its campaign promises, comprehensive immigration reform could include everything from a wall along the Mexican border to the deportation of thousands of immigrants, particularly those who are undocumented—even those who have been born and raised in the United States and who attend public universities such as UC Berkeley.

-Hear our panel of experts discuss what our students can do to protect themselves during these particularly turbulent times, and what the University and we as alumni can do to support the most vulnerable members of our community.
+Our panel of experts discussed what our students can do to protect themselves during these particularly turbulent times, and what the University and we as alumni can do to support the most vulnerable members of our community.
 Our panel will feature:

 Saira Hussain ’09, J.D. ’13, Staff Attorney, Asian Law Caucus